 While every effort is made to ensure the accuracy of the information in this Bulletin, Warner Pacific College reserves the right to make changes at any time without prior notice.
 This Bulletin is not a contract between Warner Pacific College and current or prospective students.
-Warner Pacific College reserves the discretion to address student issues on a case-by-case basis.
-Degree requirements are effective according to the student's date of matriculation at Warner Pacific.
+Additions to the curriculum for the ensuing year are published each fall in the master schedule.
+Degree requirements are effective according to the semester of matriculation to the institution, while policies and procedures may change from bulletin year to bulletin year.